apache/airflow/BREEZE.rst

 The First time you run Breeze, it pulls and builds a local version of Docker images.
 It pulls the latest Airflow CI images from `Airflow DockerHub <https://hub.docker.com/r/apache/airflow>`_ and uses them to build your local Docker images.
-Note that the first run (per python) might take up to 10 minutes on a fast connection to start.
+Note that the first run (per Python) might take up to 10 minutes on a fast connection to start.
 Subsequent runs should be much faster.

 Once you enter the environment, you are dropped into bash shell of the Airflow container and you can